sftpplus/sftpplus-docs/docs/developer/http-api.rst

 with the exception that the body is always empty.

-MKCOL
-^^^^^
+DELETE
+^^^^^^

+As defined by the WebDAV specification, DELETE will remove/delete a file.
-When requested for a path which does not exist, it will create a new folder.
+When requested for a folder, it will do a recursive delete for that folder.

-It will fail if the folder already exists or if there is already a file with the same name.

-It is not supported for file URLs.

 PUT